ana42742/ana42742/README.md

-- 👋 Hi, I’m Ananya Srivastava
+- 👋 Hi, I’m @ana42742
-- 👀 I’m interested in the various facets of computer science
+- 👀 I’m interested in exploring the various facets of computer science
 - 🌱 I’m currently learning C and Python
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me www.linkedin.com/in/ananya-srivastava-9336b4220